tmedwards/sugarcube-2/docs/core/markup.md

 #### Within stylesheets

-A restricted subset of the image markup, allowing only the `Image` component, may be used within stylesheets—primarily to allow the easy use of [image passages](#guide-media-passages).
+A restricted subset of the image markup, allowing only the `Image` component, may be used within stylesheets—primarily to allow the easy use of [media (image) passages](#guide-media-passages).
 For example:

 ```
 /* Using the external image "forest.png" as the <body> background. */